ziyoung/better-wilcom-docs/wilcom-docs/Modifying/combine/Sequence_by_cut-and-paste.md

 ## To sequence objects by cut-and-paste...

-1Select the object (or objects) to resequence.
+1. Select the object (or objects) to resequence.

-2Click the Cut icon.
+2. Click the Cut icon.
 The selected object is removed to the [clipboard](../../glossary/glossary).

 ![combine00050.png](assets/combine00050.png)

-3Travel to the point in the [stitching sequence](../../glossary/glossary) where you want to paste the object.
+3. Travel to the point in the [stitching sequence](../../glossary/glossary) where you want to paste the object.
 You can place it between other objects or ‘nest’ it within another object.

-4Click the Paste icon.
+4. Click the Paste icon.
 The object is pasted according to current settings.

 ![combine00053.png](assets/combine00053.png)